What Information Do I Need to Submit a Paper?

 - Was this proposal developed by an ASHA committee, board, or council?

 - Indicate if you are unable to present on any day during the ASHA Convention.
 When you submit a proposal, you agree to present as scheduled and all sessions are final as scheduled.
 We are unable to accommodate requests for date or time changes once the schedule has been finalized, so it is important to indicate any schedule restrictions.

 - Is this a panel presentation/discussion?

-- Does any presenter listed in this proposal require ADA assistance?
+- Does any author listed in this proposal require ADA assistance in order to present?

 Step 7: Final Review

 Review and proofread all aspects of your proposal for accuracy, using the header boxes on the screen to navigate back to a previous step to make edits.